rviano96/rindus-assessment/README.md

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Live app
 Visit https://rindus-weather-app.onrender.com/ to see the app live.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# How to run in locally
+Add an env file called .env in the project directory.
+You can copy and past the file .env.example and rename it to .env Run those commands:
+### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-Add an env file called .env in the project directory.
-You can copy and past the file .env.example and rename it to .env
+# How to run tests:
+Run this command:
 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+This lunches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.